imagekitio/docs-keep-a-changelog/media-library/overview/upload-files.md

 * Overwrite custom metadata during upload

 If this feature is enabled and a file with the same name already exists at the target destination, the custom metadata of the file will be replaced with new one or removed if no custom metadata is provided.
 Conversely, if this setting is off, the existing custom metadata of the file will be preserved in the new version.

+* Custom metadata

+Custom metadata fields can be used to store any type of data about your images in key-value pairs during upload.
+Before setting any custom metadata on an asset you have to create the field from media library settings or using custom metadata fields API.